 “Individuals play the game, but teams win championships”

 As in sport, the same rules apply to business.
 Collaboration is the glue that binds teams.
 Collaboration is different people executing together on the same issues, cooperatively whether communicating through Chat, Voice, Video or email.
-But when the business involves regulatory and ISO compliance, collaboration also relates to sharing, documenting and executing a common strategy together, irrespective of location.
+But when the business involves regulatory and ISO compliance, the collaboration also relates to sharing, documenting and executing a common strategy together, irrespective of location.

 Point 1.
 Email is a Team Killer